Smoke detector flickering lights

 Electrical

-The answer to 'smoke detector flickering lights' is that a flickering or blinking smoke detector is often caused by a low battery or an issue with the electrical connection.
-This can be a sign that the smoke detector needs maintenance or replacement.
+The answer to 'smoke detector flickering lights' is that a flickering or blinking light on a smoke detector is usually a sign that the battery needs to be replaced.
+This can also indicate a problem with the smoke detector itself that may require professional repair or replacement.

 Step-by-Step Guide